 If you or someone you care about starts coughing, what do you do?
 Many people head for the pharmacy for a “DM” (dextromethorphan) cough medicine.
 But DM doesn’t work all that well.
-How about home remedies instead?
+How about a home-made cough remedy instead?

 Onion Syrup for Coughs:

 Q. I was born in 1931, the youngest of four siblings.
 Mother would slice onions and cook them in “sugar water” for cough syrup.